BouaikIlham/OOP-school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# OOP school library

-> Description the project.
+> In this project, I start building my school library app.
+In this initial step, I implement the classes to represent students and teachers.Also in this project, I use the Decorator design pattern to correct the names of people.

 ## Built With

-- Major languages
+- ruby
-- Frameworks
+- Linters
-- Technologies used
+- Design pattern

 ## Live Demo (if available)